 Mark Dollins Yea Jim Rains Yea

 A quorum was present:

-Motion 1: Harbin made the motion and Rains seconded the motion to approve the June 13, 2017 Village Board Meeting Minutes as presented.
+Motion 1: Jones made the motion and Rains seconded the motion to approve the amended September 12, 2017 Village Board Meeting Minutes as presented.
 All present voted yea and the President declared the motion carried.

-Motion 3: Rains made the motion and Jones seconded the motion to pay the July bills.
+Motion 2: Harbin made the motion and Dollins seconded the motion to pay the October bills.
 All present voted yea and the President declared the motion carried.